usnistgov/dioptra/docs/source/tutorials/example-tensorflow-imagenet-resnet50-fgm.rst

 .. warning::

-   This demo assumes that you have access to an on-prem deployment of the Securing AI Testbed that provides a copy of the ImageNet dataset and a CUDA-compatible GPU.
+   This demo assumes that you have access to an on-prem deployment of Dioptra that provides a copy of the ImageNet dataset and a CUDA-compatible GPU.
    This demo cannot be run on a typical personal computer.

 The demo provided in the Jupyter notebook ``demo.ipynb`` contains an example of the FGM attack on the ResNet50 architecture with optional defense entry points.